SAP/abap-file-formats/docs/json.md

 is added.
 Note that also the `$required` annotation leads to such a behavior.

 ### Default Values
-To set the `default` for a component of the JSON schema the annotation
+To set the `default` for a component of the JSON schema, the annotation
 ```abap
 "! $default
 ```